MyreMylar/pygame_gui/docs/source/theme_reference/theme_button.rst

 Colours
 -------

-:class:`UIButton <.UIButton>` makes use of these colour parameters in a 'colours' block:
+:class:`UIButton <.UIButton>` makes use of these colour parameters in a 'colours' block.
+All of these colours can also be a colour gradient:

- - "**normal_bg**" - The background colour of the button in the default state.
+ - "**normal_bg**" - The background colour/gradient of the button in the default state.
- - "**hovered_bg**" - The background colour of the button when the mouse pointer is over it.
+ - "**hovered_bg**" - The background colour/gradient of the button when the mouse pointer is over it.
- - "**disabled_bg**" - The background colour of the button when the button has been disabled (so users cannot interact with it)
+ - "**disabled_bg**" - The background colour/gradient of the button when the button has been disabled (so users cannot interact with it)
- - "**selected_bg**" - The background colour of the button when the button has select focus.
+ - "**selected_bg**" - The background colour/gradient of the button when the button has select focus.
- - "**active_bg**" - The background colour of the button 'mid-click', you will mostly see it while dragging things around via buttons.
+ - "**active_bg**" - The background colour/gradient of the button 'mid-click', you will mostly see it while dragging things around via buttons.
- - "**normal_text**" - The colour of the button's text in the default state.
+ - "**normal_text**" - The colour/gradient of the button's text in the default state.
- - "**hovered_text**" - The colour of the button's text when the mouse pointer is over it.
+ - "**hovered_text**" - The colour/gradient of the button's text when the mouse pointer is over it.
- - "**disabled_text**" - The colour of the button's text when the button has been disabled (so users cannot interact with it)
+ - "**disabled_text**" - The colour/gradient of the button's text when the button has been disabled (so users cannot interact with it)
- - "**selected_text**" - The colour of the button's text when the button has select focus.
+ - "**selected_text**" - The colour/gradient of the button's text when the button has select focus.
- - "**active_text**" - The colour of the button's text (if any) 'mid-click', you will mostly see it while dragging things around via buttons.
+ - "**active_text**" - The colour/gradient of the button's text (if any) 'mid-click', you will mostly see it while dragging things around via buttons.
- - "**normal_border**" - The colour of the border around the button (if it has one), in the default state.
+ - "**normal_border**" - The colour/gradient of the border around the button (if it has one), in the default state.
- - "**hovered_border**" - The colour of the border around the button (if it has one), in the hovered state.
+ - "**hovered_border**" - The colour/gradient of the border around the button (if it has one), in the hovered state.
- - "**disabled_border**" - The colour of the border around the button (if it has one), in the disabled state.
+ - "**disabled_border**" - The colour/gradient of the border around the button (if it has one), in the disabled state.
- - "**selected_border**" - The colour of the border around the button (if it has one), in the selected state.
+ - "**selected_border**" - The colour/gradient of the border around the button (if it has one), in the selected state.
- - "**active_border**" - The colour of the border around the button (if it has one), in the active state.
+ - "**active_border**" - The colour/gradient of the border around the button (if it has one), in the active state.

 Font
 -----